wallportillo/paypal-sdk-spec/spec/client/ios/standards/components.md

   - e.g. Buttons, Card Fields
 - Data Functions
   - Accept data, do something, return data
-      - We vend results using the Result type when possible
+      - We use async/await to vend the success or failure when possible
   - No associated UX
   - e.g. API wrapper functions
 - Constants/Enums
   - Logical grouping of values
   - e.g. country codes, order status
-- Callbacks vs Delegates
+- Callbacks vs Delegates vs Async/Await
-    - onApprove/onError/onCancel will be passed back to merchants as `<Feature>Result` enum with success/failure/cancellation inside a single callback (completion block).
+    - The preference is to use async/await over callbacks or delegates - in these cases if a cancellation state is needed, we will pass the cancellation back as a case on the error enum
     - Other optional callbacks (ie onShippingChange) will be optional delegate

 ## UX Components